ppy/osu-wiki/news/2025/2025-11-15-osu-world-cup-2025-group-stage-recap.md

 **Highlight match:** [Singapore vs. Hong Kong](https://osu.ppy.sh/community/matches/119721465) ([VOD](https://www.twitch.tv/videos/2607784567?t=3h3m7s)) went to tiebreaker as the effective deciding match in the group.

-**Group MVP:** ::{ flag=HK }:: [misha awa](https://osu.ppy.sh/users/14503423), while unable to carry Hong Kong into the losers' bracket, still made the top 5 in individual performances across the entire group stage, showcasing the raw skill he has accrued over the last year of community tournaments and almost pulling through in the tiebreaker against Singapore.
+**Group MVP:** ::{ flag=HK }:: ::misha awa::{ user-id=14503423 }, while unable to carry Hong Kong into the losers' bracket, still made the top 5 in individual performances across the entire group stage, showcasing the raw skill he has accrued over the last year of community tournaments and almost pulling through in the tiebreaker against Singapore.

 ---